-Camrosa operates two wells, Woodcreek Well and PV Well #2, within the basin.
-(PV Well #2 came online in September 2020, outside the scope of this UWMP.)
-The Fox Canyon GMA's allocation for the District's Pleasant Valley wells was initially based on an allowance for the residential development overlying the Fox Canyon Aguifer at a rate of one acre foot per acre of land developed.
+The Fox Canyon GMA's allocation for the District's Pleasant Valley wells was initially based on an allowance for the residential development overlying the Fox Canyon Aquifer at a rate of one acre foot per acre of land developed.
 The District had a historical allocation of 806.36 AFY within the basin, but concurrently with the development of a groundwater sustainability plan, the FCGMA initiated a new allocation system in October 2020.
 Camrosa's new allocation is 690.04 AFY.
 Camrosa has petitioned for a variance due to the well being down for repairs and rehabilitation for 18 months during the baseline new allocation plan went into effect in October 2020.
 Camrosa submitted its variance request for a new allocation of 791.35 AFY in May 2020; as of this writing, the variance is still under consideration at the FCGMA.
 Whatever the final allocation comes out to be, Camrosa uses its historical allocation first, then draws down the credits received as part of the Conejo Creek Pumping Program (described in detail in Section 6.3 and Appendix H1).
 As of December 31, 2020, Camrosa has delivered 22,071 AF of creek water to PVCWD, accruing a commensurate number of credits; in the same period, Camrosa has used 924.87 AF of credits.
-PV Well #2, a 1,400 gpm well that began production in September 2020, increases the District's production capacity in the PV Basin by approximately 2,200 AFY; combined with Woodcreek's recent production capacity of approximately 900 AFY.
-Camrosa currently maintains approximately 3,100 AFY of production capacity there.
+A new well is being constructed in the Pleasant Valley Basin to take advantage of Camrosa's accrued credits; it came online in September 2020, outside the scope of this UWMP.